Oxford High School (Mississippi)

-Oxford High School (OHS) is a public high school in Oxford, Mississippi.
+Oxford High School (OHS) is a public high school in Oxford, Mississippi, United States.
 It educates 1,210 students in grades nine through twelve.
 It is part of the Oxford School District.

 Its boundary includes almost all of Oxford, the University census-designated place, and some unincorporated areas.

 History

-High-school students first attended public school in Oxford in 1886 when a building was erected to accommodate twelve grades of students.
+High-school students first attended public school in Oxford in 1886 when a building was erected to accommodate twelve grades.
 The University High School was the primary school in Oxford until 1963 when the town was integrated and the Oxford School District was formed.

 As the city of Oxford grew, so did the student population.
 A transition to class 5A in 2008 was followed up by a move to 6A, Mississippi's highest classification.
 In 2014, Oxford High School relocated and moved into a new $30 million building at 101 Charger Loop, due to the increasing number of students.
 The former building, which stood as the high school for nearly half a century, became the middle school for grades 7 and 8 in the district.